DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 One thing I didn't expect is that I'm conscious of it being inside me.
 I don't know if it's completely psychological, and I'm duping myself into feeling it whenever I'm trying to decide if I'm aware of its presence.
 I would almost have expected my brain to treat it the same as other body parts.
 It feels like part of me, but at the same time, I can feel there is something in my hand that isn't strictly 'me'.

-Also, for some reason, it feels old that it works underwater.
+Also, for some reason, it feels odd that it works underwater.
 I'm not sure why.
 Intellectually, I understand that magnets work underwater, and thus that the magnet in my hand should -- so I don't know why my brain is seemingly confused by it.
 Perhaps it is just highlighting the absurdity of having a magnet implant because I'm in a different environment?

 ## Frequently Asked Questions